-On September 29, 2011, Terrie Briscoe ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Department of Public Works' ("Agency" or "DPW") action of abolishing her position through a Reduction-In-Force ("RIF").
+On September 27, 2011, Nathaniel Mines ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Department of Public Works' ("Agency" or "DPW") action of abolishing his position through a Reduction-In-Force ("RIF").
 The effective date of the RIF was September 30, 2011.
-At the time her position was abolished, Employee's official position of record was a Solid Waste Inspector.
+At the time his position was abolished, Employee's official position of record was a Solid Waste Inspector.
 On November 10, 2011, Agency filed its Answer to Employee's Petition for Appeal.

 I was assigned this matter on June 26, 2013.
 On July 9, 2013, I issued an Order requiring the parties to submit briefs addressing the issue of whether the RIF was properly conducted in this matter.
-On July 26, 2013, Agency submitted its Motion to Dismiss.
-Because Employee failed to comply with the July 9, 2013, Order, I issued an Order for Statement of Good Cause on August 26, 2013, wherein Employee was ordered to submit a statement of good cause based on her failure to submit a response to the July 9, 2013, Order on or before September 9, 2013.
+On July 29, 2013, Agency submitted its Motion to Dismiss.
+Because Employee failed to comply with the July 9, 2013 Order, I issued an Order for Statement of Good Cause on August 26, 2013, wherein, Employee was ordered to submit a statement of good cause based on his failure to submit a response to the July 9, 2013 Order on or before September 9, 2013.
+On September 4, 2013, Employee's copy of the August 26, 2013, Order was returned to this Office marked "Return to Sender.
+Not Deliverable as Addressed.
+Unable to Forward."
 As of the date of this decision, Employee has not responded to either Order.
 The record is now closed.